|

 disease (hepatitis, guardia, typhoid) in both wildlife and humans.

-both.
-Packing it out is obviously distasteful, so here are three simple
+or both.
+Packing it out is obviously distasteful, so here are

-deep (it's the bacteria in the upper layer that decompose the feces).
+inches deep (it's the bacteria in the upper layer that decompose

 -